 To achieve this, you will do the following:

-- From the “Audience” tab in Adwords, select +targeting.
+- From the “Audience” tab in Google Ads, select +targeting.

 - IMPORTANT: Choose the setting that will determine if your campaign will target all users or if you will focus on remarketing.
 There are two options;

-- Bid Only: If you choose this setting, you will be targeting everyone but can then make bid adjustments on each specific audience.
+- Observation: If you choose this setting, you will be targeting everyone but can then make bid adjustments on each specific audience.

-- Target and Bid: If you choose this setting, you will be targeting only those users in the audience but also have the ability to make bid adjustments on each specific audience.
+- Targeting: If you choose this setting, you will be targeting only those users in the audience but also have the ability to make bid adjustments on each specific audience.

 Whether you have a large account and are looking for gaps in your current structure or you simply want to drive additional traffic to your site and are looking for quick expansion opportunities, Dynamic Search Ads are worth testing.